rabidgremlin/affinity-scripting/README.md

 - `save`: reads a library script and saves it to disk

 **NOTE**: You cannot delete a script via the MCP so you will need to delete them in Affinity in the scripts panel.

+## Notes
+- The code in this repo was thrown together by Codex as I was tinkering so don't expect any masterful coding here
+- Don't use this code or the MCP to do dumb and/or illegal things!